Bira/octopus-carnival/_drafts/dnd-cartoon-pcs-intro.md

 Brazilian fans released a [fan dub][2] of it in 2021.

 Now that I'm done gushing about this awesome show, let's get to the reason for this article.
-RPG.net apparently has a "January Character Creation Challenge" going that expects participants to make a character every day.
-While I have no intention of fulfilling this requisite it did provide me with the motivation for trying to stat the D&D protagonists for use in Dungeon Fantasy.
+I want to stat its protagonists for Dungeon Fantasy!

 This is a very interesting challenge, because our heroes are most certainly _not_ the typical DF powerhouses built on 250+ points.
 They are a bit stronger